T4NKS/azure-reference-other/azure-monitor-ref/tables/awscloudtrail.md

 # AWSCloudTrail

-CloudTrail logs, which ingested from Sentinel's connector, holds all your data and management events of your Amazon Wev Services account.
+CloudTrail logs, which ingested from Sentinel's connector, holds all your data and management events of your Amazon Web Services account.

 ## Categories